tnzx-project/tnzx-protocol/protocols/vs3/README.md

 | **Test vectors** | ✅ Published | ✅ Published |
 | **Demo** | ✅ `tnzx-pool-demo` | ⏳ Pending |

-### VS3-Monero Encoding (5 bytes/share with tnzxminer)
+### VS3-Monero Encoding (5 bytes/share with vs-miner)

 > **Protocol note:** Standard Monero Stratum `mining.submit` contains only
 > `nonce`, `job_id`, and `result`.
 The `ntime` field does **not** exist in
 > standard Monero Stratum — it is a Bitcoin concept.
 In VS3-Monero, `ntime`
-> is a TNZX extension field added by tnzxminer to the submit params.
+> is a TNZX extension field added by vs-miner to the submit params.
 Standard
 > XMRig does not send this field.
 Standard XMRig does not produce ghost shares.
-> VS3 communication requires a VS3-aware client (tnzxminer or a VS3 proxy).
+> VS3 communication requires a VS3-aware client (vs-miner or a VS3 proxy).
-> With tnzxminer: 5 bytes/share.
+> With vs-miner: 5 bytes/share.
 > Ghost shares require a TNZX-aware pool with `ghostDiffMax` configured;
 > standard Monero pools reject sub-difficulty shares.

 ```
-Share submit fields (tnzxminer, TNZX-aware pool):
+Share submit fields (vs-miner, TNZX-aware pool):
 ┌──────────────────────────────┬──────────────────────────┐
 │        NONCE  (4 bytes)      │  NTIME (TNZX ext, 4 bytes)│
 │  [ 0xAA ][ b0 ][ b1 ][ b2 ] │  [ hi ][ hi ][ b3 ][ b4 ]│